When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 On the user-facing side of things, it looks like this:

-If it weren’t for anchor text, you’d have to write out the exact web address each time you wanted to link users to another page or resource.
+If it weren’t for anchor text, you’d have to write out the exact web address each time you wanted to link users to another linked page or resource.
 They would then need to copy and paste that link into their web browser.

 Anchor text provides a clickable shortcut that’s both aesthetically pleasing and convenient.